 Today, visitors enjoy the land itself, with access to the Potomac River Beach area and all the fantastic fishing it offers.
 Come for a day’s visit to see the monument and enjoy a nice picnic lunch.
 While there, make sure to check out the Monument’s self-guided nature tours, which offer glimpses of the many species of bird that call the area home, tour the Washington family’s burial grounds, and when you’re all done for the day, check in at Harbor View RV & Camping Resort in nearby Colonial Beach, Virginia.
 Learn more about George Washington Birthplace National Monument.

-10. Cedar Creek & Belle Grove National Historic Park
+Learn more about Cedar Creek & Belle Grove National Historic Park.

 Wherever your journeys through Virginia take you, you’re never far from a comfortable stay in your rented RV.
 The state is home to plenty of RV parks and resorts, including: